 * By “intersectionality” we mean recognising women can have multiple identities and then addressing the different types of discrimination and disadvantage they suffer with different approaches and specialisms.

-Women First is a collaboration between NEWN members and the Women’s Commissioning Support Unit (WCSU).
-WCSU is the Women’s Resource Centre’s three-year pilot project funded by the Esmée Fairbairn Foundation.
-The aim is to develop the strategic and delivery capacity of the women’s voluntary sector by enabling them to engage with commissioning opportunities.
+Women First was a collaboration between NEWN members and the Women’s Commissioning Support Unit (WCSU) the Women’s Resource Centre’s three-year pilot project funded by the Esmée Fairbairn Foundation.